covermymeds/azure-key-vault-agent/README.md

 Valid kinds are: `cert`, `secret`, `all-secrets`, and `key`.

-Note: The `all-secrets` resource cannot be used with any `secret` resources.
+Note: The `all-secrets` fetches all of the secrets found in the vault, and cannot be used in conjunction with any specific secrets for the same vaultBaseURL

 Unless a resource has a `kind` of `all-secrets`, there is also a required `name` field for the resource.